CONTENTS

 prices are sky-high; people are paying the price.

-boost to its revenues.
-We’re calling on this government to offer corresponding
+additional, unplanned boost to its revenues.
+Were calling on this government

-Mount Royal has requested leave to move without notice a motion of urgent and
+has requested leave to move without notice a motion of urgent and pressing

 Thank you, Mr. Speaker.
 I request leave that notwithstanding Orders of the